Did you know?

 Ballast Power: Power to the ballast only, not including power used by lamp, determined using BLE and TLAP, (shown in watts).

-Annual Energy Use: Based on the test method referenced in 10 CFR 430, Subpart B, Appendix Q1, for an instant-start ballast driving two F32T8 lamps, operated 4,065 hours/year with an average start of 3 hours (shown in kWh).
-(Source: DOE Office of Energy Efficiency and Renewable Energy.
+Annual Energy Use: Based on the test method referenced in 10 CFR 430, Subpart B, Appendix Q1, for an instant-start ballast driving two F32T8 lamps, operated 4,065 hours/year with an average start of 3 hours (shown in kilowatt-hours).
+Source: DOE Office of Energy Efficiency and Renewable Energy.
 2014.
-Final Rule Technical Support Document: Energy Conservation Program for Consumer Products and Certain Commercial and Industrial Equipment: General Service Fluorescent Lamps and Incandescent Reflector Lamps.)
+Final Rule Technical Support Document: Energy Conservation Program for Consumer Products and Certain Commercial and Industrial Equipment: General Service Fluorescent Lamps and Incandescent Reflector Lamps.

-Annual Energy Cost: Calculated based on an assumed electricity price of $0.09/kWh, which is the average electricity price at federal facilities.
-(Source: Federal Government Energy/Water Use and Emissions in 2015 in Comprehensive Annual Energy Data and Sustainability Performance.)
+Annual Energy Cost: Calculated based on an assumed electricity price of $0.086/kWh, which is the average electricity price at federal facilities.
+Source: Federal Government Energy/Water Use and Emissions in 2017 in Comprehensive Annual Energy Data and Sustainability Performance.

-Lifetime Energy Cost: Calculated as the sum of the discounted value of the annual energy cost and assumed product life of 12.3 years or about 50,000 hours.
-Future electricity price trends and a 3% discount rate are based on federal guidelines (NISTIR 85-3273-31) and are from the Annual Supplement to NIST Handbook 135 and NBS Special Publication 709, Energy Price Indices and Discount Factors for Life Cycle Cost Analysis.
-2016.
+Lifetime Energy Cost: Calculated as the sum of the discounted value of the annual energy cost and assumed product life of 12.1 years or about 49,000 hours.
+Future electricity price trends and a 3% discount rate are from Energy Price Indices and Discount Factors for Life-Cycle Cost Analysis – 2018: Annual Supplement to NIST Handbook 135 (NISTIR 85-3273-33).

-Lifetime Cost Savings: The difference between the lifetime energy cost of the less efficient model and the lifetime energy cost of the required model or best available model, shown in kWh.
+Lifetime Cost Savings: The difference between the lifetime energy cost of the less efficient model and the lifetime energy cost of the required model or best available model, shown in 2017 dollars.

 Best Available Model Column